 Throughout the process, a ball is then withdrawn at random.
 If the mutator is withdrawn, it is placed back together with a ball of a new colour in the urn.
-If a ball of any other colour is drawn, one follows the mechanism of Polya’s urn, and the selected ball is placed back in the urn together with another ball of the same color.
+If a ball of any other colour is drawn, one follows the mechanism of P\'{o}lya’s urn, and the selected ball is placed back in the urn together with another ball of the same color.
 The mutator ball is ignored in describing the urn configuration as it is always present with a prescribed $\theta$-weight as a device for generating mutations.
-Two inferences can be drawn from this sequential construction scheme.
-Firstly, constructing the log sector in this way, the weight $\theta=1$ of the mutator becomes a bias parameter which allows us to interpret the mutator as a defect, and give further evidence of the presence of a diffusing point-like defect in the generation of the disorder landscape in the theory.
-Secondly, the random clustering process in the evolution of the log multiparticle sector is represented as a Markov chain on irreducible representations of $S_n$, with clusters counted in sequences of permutations.
-We show in our case, that the Markov property is implied by the property that the genus zero double Hurwitz numbers with branching corresponding to two identical partitions of $n$ over zero and infinity that is generated by the log partition function satisfies a recurrence relation.
+A one-to-one correspondence is then shown between the stochastic dynamics of Hoppe’s urn model and genus-zero Feynman diagrams as a random recursive tree model.
+The balls in the urn are represented by nodes in the tree, and their urn decomposition into color clusters is represented by rooted trees whose branches have a corresponding color clustering of nodes.